js216/CeNTREX/DAQ/README.md

 ## Todo

-- drivers
-   - Vacuum pumps
-   - counter for the atomic clock
-   - Room temperature & humidity for main lab and compressor cabinet.
 - recording
    - Available disk space; current size of dataset.
    - deal with excessive number of np.nan returns